 This is not Bill Ackman’s first “restaurant chain” rodeo.
-The activist investor head of Pershing Square Capital Management LP just took a 9.9% stake in Chipotle Mexican Grill Inc. (NYSE:CMGB) and his battle plan sounds familiar.
+The activist investor head of Pershing Square Capital Management LP just took a 9.9% stake in Chipotle Mexican Grill Inc. (NYSE:CMGC) and his battle plan sounds familiar.

 Ackman, who describes Chipotle as a strong brand with a differentiated offering, growth opportunity and visionary leadership also says the stock is undervalued and a good investment.